Arnold writes the instruction manuals, attends tradeshows, and teaches seminars on kilns. Email Arnold

 What do you do outside Paragon?

-I practice karate and ride a bicycle to work.
-I am also renovating my house.
+I practice karate katas and am renovating my house.

 What do you find most interesting about kilns?

 Electric kilns enable the average busy person to create beautiful art from clay, glass, or steel.
 You can learn to do that in your spare time.
 In the past, kilns were mysterious, and only people with many years of experience could fire them.